Detecting Vulnerabilities¶

 contents, protected application is vulnerable to the Path Traversal attacks.
 Wallarm will record the vulnerability with an appropriate type.

-To detect vulnerabilities in the application, Wallarm sends requests with attack signs using the following methods:
+To detect vulnerabilities in the application, Wallarm uses the following methods:

 -